MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/run-minimized-with-extended-execution.md

 ### Revoked

-If an app has an active extended execution session and the system requires background activity to halt, then the session is revoked.
+If an app has an active extended execution session and the system requires background activity to halt because a foreground application requires the resources, then the session is revoked.
 An extended execution session time period is never terminated without first firing the **Revoked** event handler.

 When the **Revoked** event is fired for an **ExtendedExecutionReason.SavingData** extended execution session, the app has one second to complete the operation it was performing and finish **Suspending**.